sanjar-notes/dsa_with_cpp/vault/STL/1-Containers.md

 - `multimap` - syntax same as set. sorted. not unique.
 - `unordered_map` - syntax same as set. not sorted. unique.
 - `unordered_multimap` - syntax same as set. non-sorted, non-unique.
 USP: keyed, fast access, insert, deletion
+- Satellite data is already covered in all map types, they support `<int, T>` by default.